 However, these groups often receive payslips through other arrangements.

 What must be in a payslip

-- amounts of any 'variable deductions', where the amounts depend on the amount of pay, for example tax, National Insurance, Student Loan repayments and pension schemes
+- any variable deductions – this is where the amounts depend on the amount of pay, for example tax, National Insurance, student loan repayments and pension contributions

-- breakdown of how the wages will be paid if more than one payment method is used, for example bank transfer and cash
+- a breakdown of how the wages will be paid if more than one payment method is used – for example bank transfer and cash

-- amounts of any fixed deductions, for example union subscriptions
+- the amounts of any fixed deductions – for example trade union subscriptions

 The payslip might also have the: